DISHDevEx/cntf-stress-test/README.md

 └── update_test_results.sh             updates test results both locally and in aws
 |
 |
-└── random_data.txt                    stores 3MB worth of data which gets uploaded to postman
+└── random_data.txt                    stores 3MB worth of data which gets uploaded to postman endpoint
 |
 |
 └── load_test.sh                       loads network with thousands of ues